Jakub-Lukac/CS-Graph-API-Calls/README.md

 * GetGroupMembers

 ## POST Requests
-* SendMail - on behalf of user
+* SendMail - on behalf of the user
 * AddUserToGroup

 ## PATCH/PUT Request